The Age of Sandcastle Builders

 By turning the universal chaos we perceive into a divine, lawful order we cannot fully grasp.
 Life may look hopeless, the chaos may seem real, but God has everything under control.
 We need only to obey his commandments to win an eternal life of bliss.
 Whereas Buddhists pay for their "sins" through karma and the grind of repeated reincarnation, a Christian must face the daunting prospect of divine judgment after a single life, earning either eternal salvation in heaven or eternal damnation in hell.
 The stakes here are terrifyingly high: one life to get it right or wrong, forever, and ever, amen.

 Hinduism takes yet another approach, viewing chaos and order as part of an existential duality.
 In the polytheistic Hindu pantheon of gods, mighty Shiva personifies this dual nature of existence.
-He is both the bringer of chaos, and of order.
+He is both the bringer of chaos and order.

 Hinduism unites in Shiva the existential paradoxes mankind faces.
 Shiva is a lord of medicine, but also poison; he is a creator and its destroyer.
 He is sometimes even she, half male, half female, androgynous, representing both fertility and family, as well as saintly asceticism at the other extreme.
 Shiva, in short, embodies the dialectical contradictions of existence.

-I could go on: there is the resignation of the Stoics, the unconditional submission to God of Islam, the materialism of the Epicureans, the stubborn antiquity of Judaism, the mystical paradoxes of the Tao.
-Religion, myths, philosophy, these all are examples of human minds collectively trying to impose order amidst the chaos.
+I could go on: there is the resignation of the Stoics, the unconditional submission to God of Islam, the materialism of the Epicureans, the stubborn antiquity of Judaism, and the mystical paradoxes of the Tao.
+Religion, myths, and philosophy, all are examples of human minds collectively trying to impose order amidst the chaos.

 To put this in perspective, an Englishman living in 1450 would have lived a life entirely contained within the Catholic conception of reality.
 Life, death, afterlife, suffering, happiness, purpose, ethics, existence, the universe - everything would have been explained through Catholic myths.
 The veracity of those truths we mostly scoff at today.
 Still, it cannot be dismissed how thoroughly this worldview imbued Medieval life with a stable cosmology.